 - Has the student behaved dishonestly, fraudulently, or in any way designed to mislead or harm others?

-- The panel issues a warning if it decides there is evidence of misconduct, but your fitness to practise is not impaired and does not require any further sanctions.
+- Warning issued (if there is evidence of misconduct, but your fitness to practise is not impaired)

-- conditions or undertakings, eg restrictions on clinical practice, agreed medical supervision or remedial teaching
+- Conditions or undertakings (i.e. restrictions on clinical practice, agreed medical supervision or remedial teaching)

-To talk to us about disciplinary procedures or issues you might be facing, call our support and advice line on 0800 561 9000.
+To talk to us about disciplinary procedures or issues you might be facing, email us or call our student support and advice line: 0800 952 0442.